How to Fix MacBook Connected to WiFi but No Internet Issue?

 - You should disconnect all USB devices and check if Wi-Fi issue is fixed.

-- You can try to open another site or app to check if the problem is with specific app or website.
+- You can try to open another site or app to check if the problem is with a specific app or website.

 - You can try another device to connect to the Wi-Fi.
 If other device connects to your network, then the problem is with your Mac.
 You need to Change DNS settings on your Mac as discussed above.